Smishing and Flubot require solutions, MNOs advise against opening links, and shoot themselves in the wallet

 Arguably, yes.
 Let’s think in terms of a vaccine, and a treatment.
 Verifying the integrity of every single URL in every single SMS sent to subscribers is the fastest way to stop both Flubot and smishing in their tracks.
 For users and networks already affected by malware, there is a way to test and identify infected handsets, and thereby alert subscribers to the infection and help them to purge the malware from their device.

 The ounce of prevention worth a pound of cure: Assume every URL is dangerous unless authenticated as safe.
-A Zero Trust approach to all URLs delivered through SMS messages is enough to stop smishing and malware from infiltrating your network and wreaking havoc on your subscriber base.
+A URL verification approach to all URLs delivered through SMS messages is enough to stop smishing and malware from infiltrating your network and wreaking havoc on your subscriber base.
 None of the security solutions we’ve discussed get the solution wrong – however none are complete or robust enough to truly protect subscribers from these attacks.
-Zero Trust SMS ensures that every URL sent to every subscriber is safe and secure.
+SMS Anti-Phishing ensures that every URL sent to every subscriber is safe and secure.

-Imagine a world where, with a Zero Trust solution, there are no victims that fall prey to a phishing site in the several days before the site is reported as fraudulent and shut down.
+Imagine a world where there are no victims that fall prey to a phishing site in the several days before the site is reported as fraudulent and shut down.
 Malicious links are blocked and potentially dangerous links that have not yet been classified are delivered with a strong warning.
 Consumer education is an important component to protect against phishing, however the reach of tweets and press releases are not enough.
 Mobile operators are in a unique position to inform their subscribers about the veracity of every single link, directly to their phone, exactly when they receive it – and be the hero of this story.

 Imagine that while subscribers in competing networks are bombarded with messages not to trust links in SMS messages — no matter the sender — your subscribers are informed with every single URL they receive, which links are safe to open, and which links have been blocked for their security.
 Communicating real security messages to the subscriber on a daily basis, deepens the trust the subscriber has in the network, by reinforcing the network’s ability and commitment to the customer’s safety.
 This, in turn, restores their faith in SMS messages in general, which results in higher open rates and higher conversion rates of A2P messages.